gelisam/objc2java/README.md

 purpose
 -------
 The goal is to help programmers port ObjectiveC code to Java by automating the boring parts.
 We help, but we don't do all the work: the generated code won't compile, and will still contain a lot of ObjectiveC idiosyncrasies.
-The idea is to let the programmer focus on translating those idiosyncrasies instead of wasting time endlessly translating `[object method]` into `object(method)`.
+The idea is to let the programmer focus on translating those idiosyncrasies instead of wasting time endlessly translating `[object method: arg]` into `object.method(arg)`.

 status